xulaus/xulaus.github.io/posts/ruby2wasm/2023-07-20-introducing-variables.md

----
-title: Ruby to WASM Compiler - Introducing Variables
+# Ruby to WASM Compiler - Introducing Variables
-layout: default.liquid
-is_draft: false
----

 Currently our compiler only understands strings sent directly the print function, and it will generate a print "syscall" for each argument.
 The next step is to be able to store information into variables and then print those variables.

 To the programmer this isn't much different but it is hugely different to our current compiler, which just stores the string to print with the call to `print` in our fledgling intermediate representation.